kelvah/uhc-portal/docs/code-guide.md

 ## TypeScript

 This is a legacy codebase.
 Not all the code has been migrated to TS.
-Everytime you encounter JS files and you change them you are highly encouraged to convert them to TS first.
+Every time you encounter JS files and change them, you are highly encouraged to convert them to TS first.
 The TS conversion should happen in a separate PR/ticket before further changes are introduced.

 Some general rules to follow:
 - Avoid using `any`.
 If type information is completely absent and cannot be retrieved, use `unknown` instead and implement type guards